Medicinal Plant Lexicon

 Information about the plant

-The Bilberry grows as undergrowth in light pine and spruce forests, and on the moors in central and northern Europe, Asia and North America, rising in the south to the alpine level.
-It plays an important role among the native wild fruit berries, but today it is barely collected in the wild for the commercial food industry, possibly even in Austria and the Balkans.
-Bilberries for pharmaceutical purposes originate almost exclusively from wild resources.
-The ripe berries are separated by a special combing of the plant, then either dried or frozen immediately and preserved.
+Bilberry grows as an undergrowth in light pine and spruce forests, and on the moors in central and northern Europe, Asia, and North America, extending to alpine levels in the south.
+It plays an important role among the native wild berries, but today it is hardly collected from the wild for the commercial food industry, except possibly in Austria and the Balkans.
+However, bilberries for pharmaceutical purposes are almost exclusively sourced from the wild.
+The ripe berries are separated by a special combing of the plant, then either dried or immediately frozen and preserved.

 Medicinally used parts of plants (herbal drug)